Tame nodal stacky curves: Doubly-twisted nodes

 \begin{example} From Theorem \ref{doubly-twisted Picard}, any choice of an action with $a=1$ leads to the largest possible Picard group for a nodal curve.
-When $a=1$, there are at most two such extensions: $\mathbb Z/2\oplus\mathbb Z/n$ and $\mathbb Z/2n$.
-We consider the interesting case of $\mathbb Z/2n$.
+We consider the interesting case of $\mathbb Z/2n$: for a fixed primitive $2n^{\text{th}}$ root of unity $\zeta_{2n}$, let $G=\mathbb Z/2n$ act as $1\cdot(x,y)=(\zeta_{2n}y,\zeta_{2n}x)$.
+Then this is a doubly-twisted node whose geometric stabilizer is cyclic (yet not twisted), and